rancher/community-catalog/infra-templates/dnsupdate-rfc2136/4/README.md

 - `never`: Never create DNS records for this service
 - `auto`: Create DNS records for this service if it exposes ports on the host

+`io.rancher.service.external_dns_name_template`
+Accepts valid DNS name template

+By default DNS entries are named based on default template defined on dnsupdate service.
+You can customize it per service by assigning `io.rancher.service.external_dns_name_template` label to each service. dnsupdate will use this template instead of default one when creating dns record for related service.

 ##### Custom DNS name template

 By default DNS entries are named `<service>.<stack>.<environment>.<domain>`.